GiorgiaAmato/city-quality-life/README.md

 ### General Info
-This is a web application developed in Javascript.
-It allows you to search for the air quality index all over the world and in your city via geolocation. <br>
+This is a web app developed in Javascript.
+It allows you to get information on the quality of life in cities around the world. <br>
 Project Link: https://github.com/GiorgiaAmato/city-quality-life <br>
 App Link: https://life-quality.netlify.app/ <br>